At Unit Economics, we bring a unique proposition to independent research

 through our macro/thematic news.
 Once we identify potential investment opportunities,

-we pore over prior conference calls, SEC filings and past earnings releases to form an
+we pour over prior conference calls, SEC filings and past earnings releases to form an

 understanding of the business history and ‘Unit Economics’ of the company.
 We typically